 The Acropolis in Athens and Parthenon in Athens

-The Acropolis rock - credits: Aerial-motion/Shutterstock.com
+The famous landmark of the Acropolis rock - credits: Aerial-motion/Shutterstock.com

 The Parthenon was dedicated to the goddess Athena, the protector of the city.
 It was built by the architects Iktinos and Kallikrates under the supervision of the Athenian sculptor Pheidias.
 Just opposite the Parthenon is the Erechtheion.
 It is the temple whose 6 columns have the form of young girls, the Caryatids.

 All these monuments on the Acropolis of Athens were preserved for 20 centuries, for 2000 whole years.
 Unfortunately, they did not manage to escape from Elgin's - the then ambassador to Istanbul- sacrilege.
 He removed most of the sculptural decoration of the monuments, entire columns from their bases, and hundreds of objects and transported them all to England and sold them to the British Museum, where they can be found to this day despite Greece’s dismay.

 Beneath the hill of the Acropolis, lies the Ancient Agora of Athens, another one of the famous landmarks related to Greek Mythology in the capital city.
 The place where the Republic of Pericles flourished, where the heart of ancient Athenian society was beating.

 The Ancient Agora was a large square at the northwestern foothills of the Acropolis, where social and religious activities, trade, outdoor theatrical events, and sports were held.
 But mainly it was the center of the Athenian Republic as it was the place where the most important administrative and judicial functions were exercised and of course political gatherings.